Dawson Creek and District Hospital Replacement – Dawson Creek, BC

 • Support for new moms and families through a perinatal unit including labour, delivery, recovery and post-partum rooms and a nursery.

-• Improved mental health service delivery with a new in-patient suite and an increase of beds from 15 to 18 plus two high observation rooms.
+• Improved mental health service delivery with an increase of beds from 15 to 18, plus 2 high observation rooms.

 • Space for a laboratory, medical imaging, and physical rehabilitation.